Home Schooling in the UK

 The Home School Curriculum

-Many parents decide to use the National Curriculum as a framework for developing their own.
+Many parents decide to use the National Curriculum as a framework for developing their own, however it is important to bear in mind that independent schools and associated entrance examinations expect students to work well beyond this.
 The National Curriculum, details of which can be found below, features levels in which certain subjects are mandatory.
 The more a child progresses through the school levels, the more focused their learning becomes.
 Developing a curriculum around this is recommended because there is an abundance of resources available influenced directly by the National Curriculum.
 BBC Bitesize is one such website that features an array of resources designed by universities to follow the syllabuses set by the exam boards and is completely free to use.

 Developing a Tailor Made Curriculum for your Child

-Designing a unique curriculum is possible, and many parents decide to completely ignore the national curriculum in favour of a more vocational and practical education.
+Designing a unique curriculum is possible, and many parents decide to completely ignore the national curriculum in favour of a more, academic, vocational or practical education.
 Mathematics and English should be taught as part of every curriculum and at every age level.
-All employers expect a certain level of mathematics and English, and adults without the necessary qualification in numeracy and literacy are seen as risky investments by employers.
+All Universities and employers expect a certain level of mathematics and English (typically to GCSE).
 There is a reason why young children are taught a wide range of subjects: peoples interests change as they grow older.
 A well-rounded curriculum that is designed to teach the basics of every subject and allows students to decide their future is therefore the most effective.
 To force a GCSE student to study art and design when they want to become a science teacher is probably a waste of time and resources.
 Allowing children to pursue their interests will also help them develop a thirst for education.
 This is possibly one reason why home schooled children are often more accomplished in academic tests: they are given greater freedom to study subjects they enjoy.

 Science and Mathematics